 Mick Plunkett was a big fellow who took high marks and loved a bumping contest.
 The third of four brothers who donned the red-and-blue, he captained the Alberts feeder team before beginning his 10-year career with Norwood at the age of 17.

-He played on a half-back flank against South Adelaide in the last match of 1893 - Henry's swansong.
-He also played the first match of 1894 but did not become a fixture in the senior team until 1898.
+He came into the Norwood team as a half-back flanker for the last two matches of 1893.
+Norwood drew with Port Adelaide and then defeated the premier, South Adelaide, 6.7 to 5.6 in what was Henry's swansong.
+Mick also played the first also played the first two matches of 1894 but did not become a fixture in the senior team until 1898.

 He maintained a keen interest in Norwood through a long life and before the 1950 grand final was pictured showing captain-coach Jack Oatey the jumper he wore in 1891.

 Mick was a champion hurdler in the days when the obstacles were made from floorboards and saplings.
 It's no surprise to find that his grandson, Leon Gregory, was Australian quarter-mile champion in 1951 and 1955, and a silver medallist at the 1956 Melbourne Olympic Games as a member of the 4 x 400 metre relay team with Graham Gipson, David Lean and Kevan Gosper.
 Leon won the Hone Medal in A1 amateur league football in 1955 and played four games as a ruckman with Glenelg in 1957.

 Mick was a master plumber at Dulwich.
 He did not own a car and in his work drove a horse and cart.
 One of his last jobs was on the Adelaide Oval scoreboard.
 He never forgot that his wages were eight shillings a week when he was 17 and laid up for six weeks: "My total pay was 30 shillings."

 He took up bowls in 1949 when he was 76.
 He knew his horseflesh and was a canny punter.